trevorblades/sorrento/README.md

 Web infrastructure for a local Vancouver barbershop.
 This repo contains a public website, as well as an SMS-based waitlist API and client built with Twilio and WebSockets.

-This project was a collaboration between myself and [Ken Taylor](https://github.com/kentaylor92).
+This project was a collaboration between me and [Ken Taylor](https://github.com/kentaylor92).

 ## How it works